kellyjosephprice/kellyjosephprice.github.io/_posts/2016-02-11-forwardjs.markdown

 * _Why do we want JavaScript everywhere?_
   I was under the impression that this quirky language was so widespread simply because there's no alternative.
-So why do we keep putting in spaces where there are alternatives?
+So why do we keep putting it in spaces where there are alternatives?

 * _The JS community struggles to learn from history._